-in the graduate program.
+Graduate assistantships are available through the department.
+These are awarded based upon merit and achievement to full-time students in the graduate program.
 Graduate assistants do not teach classes, but complete projects and tasks assigned by professors.

 The graduate assistantship is awarded for the first year of full-time study, with the possibility of extension through the first summer.
-Prospective students should apply for a graduate assistantship at the time of original application to the program, using the application form are awarded based upon merit and achievement to full-time students
+Prospective students should apply for a graduate assistantship at the time of original application to the program, using the application form online.